The Swining

 The Swining is a 1993 album released by Raymond Watts (as PIG).
 It was released exclusively in Japan, being re-released in the United States by Cleopatra Records in 1999 as part of The Swining/Red Raw & Sore.
 Music videos for the songs "The Fountain of Miracles" and "The Seven Veils" were filmed but remain unreleased outside Japan.
-They exist in bootleg form around the internet and YouTube.
+They exist in bootleg form around the internet and on YouTube.